Pocono International Raceway, 30 Jun 1974

 - Eagle 72 [7216?]
 (Jim McElreath): Built in the fall of 1972 as one of the two replacement Thermo King/Gerhardt cars after Malloy's crash at Indy in 1972.
 Used by Mike Hiss in the 1973 500 as the #6 car; then the #46 car used by Jim McElreath in practice in 1974; then the #46 car used by Rick Muther and Jan Opperman in practice in 1975; then the #45 car qualified by Gary Bettenhausen in 1976.
 After Eddie Miller wrecked the sister Gerhardt Eagle (7209) at Indy in 1976, 7216 was driven by Bettenhausen and Steve Krisiloff for the rest of 1976.
 Sold by Fred Gerhardt to Gary Howard when Gerhardt stopped racing but not raced by Howard, and sold to Bob Featherly (East Syracuse, NY) about 1980/81.

 - McLaren M16B (Jim Hurtubise): To Roger Penske for Mark Donohue to drive in 1972 as the #66 Sunoco DX McLaren.
 Won the 1972 Indy 500 and also second at the Ontario 500-mile race when driven by Mike Hiss.
-Reported to have gone to George Walther late 1972 for Salt Walther to drive in 1973, but this was not the car he drove in the 1973 Indy 500.
-Reappeared with Jim Hurtubise at Ontario in September 1973, and was then his #56 Miller High Life entry at the Indy and Pocono 500-mile races in 1974.
+Sold to George Walther late 1972 for Salt Walther to drive in 1973, but this was not the car Walther drove in the 1973 Indy 500.
+By November 1973, this ex-Donohue car had been sold by the Walther operation to Jim Hurtubise, and would be the car he entered at Ontario in September 1973.
+It was then his #56 Miller High Life entry at the Indy and Pocono 500-mile races in 1974.
 Retained and appeared at Indy as an unused backup until at least 1978.
 Subsequent history unknown but at some point to the IMS Museum and restored as Donohue's 1972 winner.

 - Kingfish 73 ['2'] (Bob Harkey): Built by Grant King for the 1973 season and appeared at the Indy 500 that year as the #75 entry for Greg Weld.
 Weld did not qualify but this car remained red and is therefore the car raced by Steve Krisiloff as the #24 entry on short tracks in 1973.
 In 1974, this second Kingfish was numbered #26 but only raced twice with that identity, at the Indy 500 with Bentley Warren and at Pocono in the hands of Bob Harkey.
 It also raced at some other tracks as the #24 but can be distinguished by its unmodified roll hoop.
 In 1975, the car was raced again at the Indy 500 by Sheldon Kinser, now as the #19 entry.
 King joined forces with JC Agajanian for 1976 and both 1973 Kingfish were used in the early races, this one as the #98 car for John Martin and later as the #96 for Bob Harkey.
 The cars reappeared in 1979, fitted with Chevrolet V8 engines and this car took sixth place at Milwaukee driven by Gary Bettenhausen.
 Its long race career was finally terminated by an accident in practice at Watkins Glen when driven by Tony Bettenhausen II.
 The car was advertised by racecars.com in 2009.
 In 2010, it was reported to be in southern California.